modrinth/docs/docs/modpacks/playing_modpacks.md

 ## How do I play a modpack?

-Currently, the only stable way to play a Modrinth modpack is via [ATLauncher](https://atlauncher.com).
+Currently, the stable way to play a Modrinth modpack is via [ATLauncher](https://atlauncher.com) or via [PolyMC](https://polymc.org).
 You can also install Modrinth packs if you switch to the development branch of [MultiMC](https://multimc.org).

 ### ATLauncher